TomPace101/nanopore_diffusion/notes.md

 - module to generate .msh files from .geo, based on yaml
 - module to generate .xml files from .msh, based on yaml
-- top-level solver module: find and run the appropriate solver, based on yaml
 - run post-processing tasks in a yaml file, which also specifies the folder where the models can be found (this is a new parameter for that file)
 - post-processing need updates for new MeshParameters structure
-- modify dodo.py and the various task_ files to use the new approach
+- modify dodo.py and the various task_ files to use the new approach, reusing (after extracting out) code from the command-line version where possible

 _FEATURE_ 2D mesh generation